Coronavirus: EU calls for US to lift COVID entry ban on European travelers | DW | 04.08.2021

 The US is currently averaging around 66,606 new cases each day, up from 40,597 last week, according to the US Centers for Disease Control and Prevention (CDC).

-Travelers who spend time in the Schengen area or the UK within 14 days before arrival in the US are not allowed entry.
-The entry ban does not apply to US citizens and permanent residents, as well as their relatives.
+Travelers who spend time in the Schengen Area or the United Kingdom within 14 days before arrival in the US are not allowed entry.
+The entry ban does not apply to US citizens and permanent residents, nor to their relatives.

-The EU Council in June advised countries in the Schengen zone to allow non-essential travelers from a list of countries, including the US, Australia, Israel, Japan, South Korea, Rwanda and China.
+The European Council in June advised countries in the Schengen zone to allow nonessential travelers from a list of countries, including the US, Australia, Israel, Japan, South Korea, Rwanda and China.
 The UK has also lifted mandatory quarantine for fully vaccinated US travelers.